 This section should cover, where appropriate, the hypotheses being tested, the methodology to be used, sampling design, and methods of data analysis.
+This section is intended for a specialist audience (expert referees in the fields of research covered in the proposal).

-Please ensure that your description covers the period of funding sought (up to three years), and that it includes contributions by collaborators and postgraduate students (if any).
+Please ensure that your description covers the period of funding sought (up to three years).